RevathiChundi/Security-Operation-Center-Implementation/README.md

 ## 🤝 Acknowledgment
 This was a **team-based project** developed at **Temple University**, where team members collaboratively designed and implemented a SOC environment to simulate real-world cybersecurity operations.

----

-## 🔗 Setup Instructions (Optional for Reproducibility)
-1. Deploy virtual machines in Azure
-2. Install and configure Wazuh agents
-3. Set up Splunk for log ingestion and dashboards
-4. Configure TheHive and Cortex integration
-5. Integrate MISP for threat intelligence
-6. Run vulnerability scans and simulate attack scenarios
-7. Monitor alerts and perform incident response

----

-⭐ *If you found this project useful, feel free to star the repository!*